 Concerned that a child is exhibiting signs of an Autism Spectrum Disorder?
 The Fast Start Checklist list serves as a general guideline for obtaining support through the evaluation and initial treatment process.
 An abbreviated version can be found in the Fast Start Bulleted List.

 The M-CHAT (Modified Checklist for Autism in Toddlers) is a tool that many pediatricians and diagnosticians use to assess the risk of autism in children between the ages of 16 and 30 months.

-What is autism?
-In the words of one mom it is…
+What is Autism?
+(In the words of one mom…)

 Autism is a general term used to describe a group of complex developmental brain disorders known as Pervasive Developmental Disorders (PDD).
 The other pervasive developmental disorders are PDD-NOS (Pervasive Developmental Disorder – Not Otherwise Specified), Asperger’s Syndrome, Rett Syndrome and Childhood Disintegrative Disorder.
 Many parents and professionals refer to this group as Autism Spectrum Disorders.